CartoDB/carto-vl/docs/guides/01-getting-started.md

 ### Create source

 The next step is to define the [`source`](/developers/carto-vl/guides/add-data-sources) from your account to be displayed on the map.
-In the example below, the `source` is a dataset named `populated_places` with all the populated places around the world from [Natural Earth](https://www.naturalearthdata.com/).
+In the example below, the `source` is a dataset named `populated_places` with all the most populated places around the world from [Natural Earth](https://www.naturalearthdata.com/).

 ```js
 const source = new carto.source.Dataset('populated_places');